 For the cheese filling:

-- In a large bowl beat cream cheese until very smooth.
+- Mix cream cheese in a large bowl until very smooth.
 You can use a handheld mixer or wire whisk.
-If the cheeses are at room t°, mixing them by hand should not be a problem.
+If the cheese is at room temperature, mixing them by hand should not be a problem.
+If using a hand held electric mixer, use it only for this part and at the lowest temperature.
+We don't want to incorporate air into the batter.

 - Gradually add sugar and beat until sugar is very well incorporated.

-- Add eggs, in 2 additions, beating until just incorporated and scraping down the sides of the bowl after each addition.
+- Add eggs, in 2 additions, mixing until incorporated and scraping down the sides of the bowl after each addition.
+Be patient and don't be tempted to beat much.

 - Add vanilla, sour cream, and cream, stirring to incorporate.

-- Put the batter into the prepared pan.
+- Pour the batter into the prepared pan of choice.

-- Bake for 10 minutes at 350°F, turn the oven down to 280ºF, and bake for another 35-40 minutes.
-(This can vary depending on your oven).
+Bake for 10 minutes at 325°F/165°C, turn the oven down to 275ºF/140*C, and bake for another 35-40 minutes.
 At this point, the cheesecake should jiggle quite a lot in the center.
+This can vary depending on your oven.
 Don't be tempted to bake it longer.
+It will solidify as it cools.

-- Cool to room tº, wrap in plastic and refrigerate for 8 hours.
-I highly recommend 2 days of refrigeration for the creamiest consistency.
+- Cool completely to room temperature in the pan on a wire rack, wrap in plastic (still in the pan) and refrigerate for at least 8 hours.
+I highly recommend 1 or 2 days of refrigeration for the creamiest consistency before removing from the pan and eating it.

 For the topping: